Header Manila BGC

 The NIRAS-led consortium identified the main target beneficiaries of the programme, optimum livelihood opportunities in the relevant sectors, the obstacles and barriers that restrict these potentials, and possible contributions for the EU to lift these obstacles.

-Our experts have extensive knowledge and expertise in the sustainable management of resources, capacity development including training and workshops, monitoring and evaluation services and mainstreaming of climate action, disaster risk reduction and biodiversity conservation.
-Successful governance of natural resources ensures equitable access, sustainable management and conservation of public environmental goods as well as tenure security and financial returns for legitimate land holders.
-We ensure that no one is left behind.
+development activities that include training and workshops, monitoring and evaluation services and the mainstreaming of climate action, disaster risk reduction and biodiversity conservation.
+Successful governance of natural resources ensures equitable access, sustainable management and conservation of public environmental goods, as well as tenure security and financial returns for legitimate land holders.

 Our work on this thematic area involves: